Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon RX 5600 should in theory be quite a bit superior to the GeForce 940M overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon RX 5600 should theoretically be quite a bit superior to the GeForce 940M in general. (explain)

-Texel RateThe Radeon RX 5600 will be quite a bit (approximately 584%) more effective at anisotropic filtering than the GeForce 940M. (explain)
+Texel RateThe Radeon RX 5600 is a lot (about 584%) faster with regards to AF than the GeForce 940M. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 5600 is superior to the GeForce 940M, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 5600 is superior to the GeForce 940M, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison